 The Planning and Zoning Department is responsible for upholding regulations for the use and development of land according to laws established by the state and federal governments as well as many chapters of the Owego Town Code including zoning and subdivisions.
 Residents of the town should contact the department when planning to establish a business, build a structure, or make a change to a structure within the town.
-Staff is available to advise the public regarding applicable laws and specific zoning regulations, review building and plot plans, issue any required permits and review building plans to ensure they are in compliance with the law.
+Staff is available to advise the public regarding applicable laws and specific zoning regulations, review building and plot plans, and issue any required permits to ensure they are in compliance with the law.

-The department keeps records concerning the planning and development activities within the town and provides staff support to the Zoning Board of Appeals, the Planning Board, and the Town Board in carrying out land use, planning, and zoning functions within the town.
+The department keeps records concerning planning and development activities within the town and provides staff support to the Zoning Board of Appeals, the Planning Board, and the Town Board in carrying out land use, planning, and zoning functions within the town.

 The Town of Owego Zoning Ordinance regulates the location and use of buildings, structures, and land for trade, industry, residences and other purposes in accordance with its comprehensive plan.
 Chapter 125 of the Owego Town Code contains zoning regulations that govern what uses are permitted in particular areas, how large buildings can be, and allowable distances to property lines.